ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

   WebTransport Application-Supplied Exporter Context (..)
 }
 ~~~
+{: #fig-wt-exporter-context title="WebTransport Exporter Context struct"}

 A TLS exporter API might permit the context field to be omitted.
 In this case,
 as with TLS 1.3, the WebTransport Application-Supplied Exporter Context
 becomes zero-length if omitted.